From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Related Work

 Relative corrections provide incremental information on how to improve an action, balancing information richness and simplicity for the teacher \cite{2022_IIL_survey}.
-This correction feedback can be transferred into preference data with trajectory pairs and objective functions can be learned from the preference data, as in \cite{2015_IJRR_Preference_traj_ranking, 2017_pHRI_correction_learning_objective, 2018_uncertainty_correction_objective}.
-Alternatively, \cite{2022_TRO_correction_objective_function} proposed directly inferring objective functions without preference transformation.
-However, these objective functions are linear combinations of features, which may struggle with complex tasks.
+This correction feedback can be transferred into preference data with trajectory pairs and objective functions can be learned from the preference data, as in \citet{ 2017_pHRI_correction_learning_objective, 2018_uncertainty_correction_objective, 2015_IJRR_Preference_traj_ranking}.
+Alternatively, \citet{2022_TRO_correction_objective_function} proposed directly inferring objective functions without preference transformation.
+However, these objective functions are linear combinations of features, which may struggle with complex robotic tasks.

-Another line of work is the COACH-based framework (Corrective Advice Communicated by Humans), which directly learns a policy from relative corrections \cite{2018_D_COACH, 2019_Carlos_COACH, 2021_BDCOACH}.
-This framework has been extended to utilize the feedback from the state space instead of the action space \cite{2020_COACH_state_Space} and combined with reinforcement learning to increase the RL efficiency\cite{2019_Carlos_IJRR}.
-However, COACH-based methods rely on the over-optimistic assumption that the action labels derived from relative corrections are optimal, allowing the policy to be refined by imitating them via the BC loss \cite{2019_Rodrigo_D_COACH, 2019_Carlos_IJRR, 2019_Carlos_COACH}.
-This assumption becomes a critical limitation when feedback is aggregated into a reply buffer.
+Another line of work is the COACH-based framework (Corrective Advice Communicated by Humans), which directly learns a policy from relative corrections \cite{2019_Carlos_COACH, 2021_BDCOACH, 2018_D_COACH}.
+This framework has been extended to utilize feedback from the state space instead of the action space \cite{2020_COACH_state_Space} and combined with reinforcement learning to increase the RL efficiency \cite{2019_Carlos_IJRR}.
+However, COACH-based methods rely on the over-optimistic assumption that the action labels derived from relative corrections are optimal, allowing the policy to be optimized via the pointwise BC objective \cite{2019_Carlos_IJRR, 2019_Carlos_COACH, 2019_Rodrigo_D_COACH}.
+This assumption becomes a critical limitation when feedback is aggregated into a replay buffer.
 As the robot's policy continuously improves, previous feedback may no longer be valid, causing incorrect policy updates \cite{2021_BDCOACH}.
-As a result, the buffer size is limited to being small, ensuring it contains only recent corrections.
-This leads to policies that tend to overfit data collected from recently visited trajectories, making it inefficient compared with demonstration-based methods.
-In contrast, our CLIC method can utilize the history data, as the desired action spaces created from it will not mislead the policy.
+As a result, this limits the usefulness of replay buffers and often requires keeping only recent feedback.
+In contrast, our method does not convert relative corrections into exact action targets.
+Instead, it interprets each correction as inducing a desired action set and aggregates these sets across interactions.
+This allows earlier corrections to remain useful even when they no longer define an optimal point target.